Skip to content

 The workflow implements comprehensive error handling:

-1. Agent Fallback: If either AI agent fails, a fallback message is provided in Swahili
+1. Agent Fallback: If AI agents fail, a fallback message is provided in Swahili with contact information for manual support

-3. Error Logging: Failed interactions are logged to an errorLog table for debugging
+3. Error Logging: All errors are logged to the errorLog table with context

 4. Retry Logic: Database operations include retry mechanisms (2-3 attempts with delays)